Crappie Fishing Lakes in Texas: Stunning Best Spots

 Do I need a boat to fish these lakes?

 Not always.
-Some lakes offer public piers, bank access, and shoreline fishing areas.
-A boat does help on larger waters and around deeper structure.
+Some lakes offer piers, shoreline access, and public fishing areas.
+A boat helps a great deal on larger reservoirs, but it is not required everywhere.

 Are sonar units necessary?